 The SEA-SEIS Drawing Competition for Primary Schools ran from October to December, 2018.
-It was advertised on the SEA-SEIS website and in InTouch, the Irish National Teachers' Organisation's monthly magazine (InTouch, 2018).
+It was advertised on the SEA-210 SEIS website and in InTouch, the Irish National Teachers' Organisation's monthly magazine (InTouch, 2018).

 We invited the students to draw one of our friendly, adventurous seismometers.
-Noting the primary school children's concern for the seismometers (will they be scared at the bottom of the sea, all alone?), we made sure that the competition announcement mentioned that diving deep into the sea was the seismometers' favourite thing to do.
+Talking to primary school children beforehand, we noted their concern for the seismometers (will they be scared at the bottom of the sea, all alone?) and mentioned in the competition announcement that diving deep into the sea was their favourite thing to do.
 The announced evaluation criteria included relevance, artistic merit and originality.